Naas Botha: Rugby union

 Botha was best known for extremely accurate (both left- and right-footed) kicking, which earned him the nickname "Nasty Booter" from the British press when the British Lions toured South Africa in 1980.
 He is best remembered for his abilities as a very successful drop-kicker in high pressure situations and is also considered to have had an outstanding tactical understanding of rugby.

-While Botha was sometimes criticised for avoiding physical contact and not running with the ball, his handling of the ball was very deft and he could get his backline moving very quickly with accurate short and long range passing.
+While Botha was sometimes criticised for avoiding physical contact and not running with the ball, his handling of the ball was very deft and he could get his backline moving very quickly with accurate short- and long-range passing.
 As a result, he scored many tries and contributed to many more.
 However, some consider that he was somewhat weak in defence.
 Nevertheless, Danie Craven once said, "Give me Naas, and I'll conquer the world!"

 Botha remained the highest points scorer in Springbok rugby history for a number of years, with a points total of 312.
 His tally was passed by Percy Montgomery on 17 July 2004.
 However, Montgomery passed him in his 50th match, while Botha had only played in 28.

 In addition to his Springbok rugby-playing duties, Botha also played for the Northern Transvaal province (nicknamed the "Blou Bulle", which means "Blue Bulls", now their official name) from 1977 to 1995.
-During this period his contributions ensured that they dominated domestic South African rugby, and won the Currie Cup nine times (sharing it twice with Western Province in 1979 and 1989).
-He was also captain of the province a record 128 times, and scored a record 2,511 points (including 1,699 points in the Currie Cup).
+During this period they won the Currie Cup nine times (sharing it twice with Western Province in 1979 and 1989).
+He was also captain of the province a record 128 times and scored a record 2,511 points (including 1,699 points in the Currie Cup).

 The 1981 tour and sporting bans

-In 1981, Botha travelled with the Springboks to South America; they subsequently beat Ireland and France in their warm-up to their tour of New Zealand.
-Public opinion was deeply divided over the New Zealand tour, but Botha and his fellow Springboks focused on playing rugby, which was made difficult by actions such as pitch invasions and aircraft fly-bys from protesters opposed to South Africa's apartheid policies.
-South Africa lost the series 2–1, but the implications of the tour went far beyond rugby.
+In 1980, Botha traveled with the Springboks to South America.

+The 'boks beat France at Loftus Versveld in Pretoria; in 1981 they subsequently beat Ireland in their warm-up to their tour of New Zealand.
+Public opinion was deeply divided over the New Zealand tour.
+Botha and his fellow Springboks' focus on playing rugby was made difficult by actions such as pitch invasions and aircraft fly-bys from protesters opposed to South Africa's apartheid policies.
+South Africa lost the series 2-1, although the implications of the tour went far beyond rugby.

-As an indirect result of this tour, South Africa was banned by the International Rugby Board from international competition until 1992, which meant apart from hosting the rebel New Zealand Cavaliers tour in 1986, Botha played few international games.
-Domestically he made up for it, however: in 15 seasons playing for Northern Transvaal he played in 11 Currie Cup finals, winning nine (two shared) and scoring a record 2,511 points.
+As an indirect result of this tour, South Africa was banned by the International Rugby Board from international competition until 1992.
+This meant that, apart from hosting the rebel New Zealand Cavaliers tour in 1986, Botha played few international games, including two tests in 1989 against a World 15 made up by players from England, Wales and France.
+Domestically he continued to excel: in 15 seasons playing for Northern Transvaal he played in 11 Currie Cup finals, winning nine (two shared) and scoring a record 2,511 points.